 Learning when to let it go

 In our online digital space, we have to accept that theft is going to happen from time to time.
-If we live in constant fear that somebody is going to steal our ideas, or designs, or work, then it will prevent us from using our creative talents to keep producing—which is just another type of robbery.
+Living in constant fear that somebody is going to steal our ideas, designs or work will prevent us from using our creative talents to keep producing—which is just another type of robbery.

 We all know that running a successful business is not just about creating something and putting it up for sale.
 Just because somebody steals one of your files, it doesn’t mean that they are smart enough to be able to market it or even sell it.
 Keep this in mind, if you happen to stumble across one of your printable designs in a shop that has been open for two years and had three sales.

-If you sell digital products or use them as opt-ins to grow your audience, your hard work deserves to be respected.
-A little amount of time and effort to put preventative measures into place will take you far, and most importantly, put you at ease, so you can focus on creating more incredible work to share with the world.
+If you sell digital downloads or use them as opt-ins to grow your audience, your hard work deserves to be respected.
+A little time and effort toward preventative measures will take you far and put you at ease.
+Create security so you can focus on creating more incredible work to share with the world.